Born: January 22, 1927

 Lou attended Woodbridge High School, later famous for producing Bon Jovi band member Richie Sambura.
 Lou made the varsity at age 16 and was a dominant high school player.
 By his senior year he had grown to 6–3 and weighed well over 200 pounds.
 He spacialized in clearing a path for the team's fullback, Tommy Thompson, who went on to star as a defensive captain for the Celeveland Browns.
 Lou's stellar play on both sides of the line was enough to earn a scholarship to William & Mary in 1945.
 W&M grabbed Thompson on the same recruiting trip.

-A two-year hitch in the military interrupted Lou’s football-playing, but he was back on the field for the Tribe in 1947, now standing 6'4" and weighing 250 pounds.
-He became a star during the next three varsity seasons, while finishing up as an undergrad and then taking graduate courses.
-Lou was actually drafted in 1948 by the Los Angeles Dons and Philadelphia Eagles, but opted to stay in school.
+A two-year hitch in the military interrupted Lou’s football playing, but he was back on the field for the Tribe in 1947, now standing 6'4" and weighing 250 pounds.
+He became a star for W&M during the next three varsity seasons, while finishing up as an undergrad and then taking graduate courses.
+Lou was actually drafted in 1948 by the AAFC Los Angeles Dons and NFL Philadelphia Eagles, but opted to stay in school.
 Lou helped William & Mary go 27–10–3 during his four seasons, and led them to their first bowl games, in 1948 and 1949.
 He also competed for the track team, establishing a school record for the shot put.